kubernetes/enhancements/keps/sig-scheduling/5721-semver-operators/README.md

 - **NodeFieldSelector Limitation**: The semver comparison operators (`SemverLt`, `SemverGt`, `SemverEq`) are only supported in `matchExpressions` within NodeSelectorTerms.
 They are **not** supported in `matchFields` as field selectors have different validation requirements

-- **Semver Tolerated Parsing**: The implementation will use `semver.ParseTolerant` to parse semver values which currently trims spaces, removes a "v" prefix, adds a 0 patch number to versions with only major and minor components specified, and removes leading 0s.
+- **Semver Tolerant Parsing**: The implementation will use `semver.ParseTolerant` to parse semver values which currently trims spaces, removes a "v" prefix, adds a 0 patch number to versions with only major and minor components specified, and removes leading 0s.

 - **Non-Version Taint Values**: When a pod toleration uses `SemverLt`, `SemverGt`, or `SemverEq` operators, it only matches taints with SemVer values.
 If a node has a taint with a non-SemVer value, the toleration will not match, and the pod cannot schedule on that node.